Timing is everything.

 I want them working incredibly hard…and playing just the same way.

-Padma just recently reminded me what I told her after she admitted to not taking any time off so far that year.
+Padma just recently reminded me on FB what I told her after she admitted to not taking any time off so far that year.

-Thinking quickly on my feet & trying to find something with which she could relate (culturally), I blurted out, “Well, then, until you do take some vacation, I’m going on a hunger strike!”
+Thinking quickly on my feet & trying to find something with which she could relate (culturally), I blurted out, “Well, then, until you do take some vacation time, I’m going on a hunger strike!”

 We all laughed!